-RSUs and PSUs may be granted in accordance with the Share Unit Plan provided the aggregate number of RSUs and PSUs outstanding pursuant to the Share Unit Plan from time to time shall not exceed 1,740,000 common shares at any time, provided that (a) the number of common shares issued or issuable under all Share Compensation Arrangements (as defined in the Share Unit Plan) (including the DSU Plan) shall not exceed 10% of the number of issued and outstanding common shares on a non-diluted basis.
+RSUs and PSUs may be granted in accordance with the Share Unit Plan provided the aggregate number of RSUs and PSUs outstanding pursuant to the Share Unit Plan from time to time shall not exceed a number equal to 1.5% of the number of issued and outstanding Shares on a non-diluted basis at any time and from time to time, provided that the number of Shares issuable under all Share Compensation Arrangements shall not exceed 10% of the issued and outstanding Shares on a non-diluted basis at any time and from time to time.

-The maximum number of common shares which may be reserved, set aside and made available for issuance under the Share Unit Plan is a fixed number equal to 1,740,000 of the issued and outstanding common shares of the Company as of the date of the grant.
+The maximum number of common shares which may be reserved, set aside and made available for issuance under the Share Unit Plan is a number equal to 1.5% of the issued and outstanding common shares of the Company as of the date of the grant.
 All common shares that are subject to RSUs or PSUs that terminate or are cancelled prior to settlement are available for future grants.